Energy and greenhouse gases

 Climate change

-Climate change is an undeniable issue in today's business landscape.
-TMC actively monitors the risks and opportunities associated with climate change, following the framework of the Task Force on Climate-related Financial Disclosures (TCFD).
-TMC identifies climate-related financial risks and opportunities through the elements of governance, strategy, risk management, metrics, and targets.
-By managing and disclosing climate-related financial risks and opportunities, TMC aims to proactively address and mitigate potential impacts, reducing the overall impact of climate change on the company.
+Climate change is an issue that businesses cannot ignore today.
+Taiwan Mask Corporation is actively concerned about the risks and opportunities that climate change may bring.
+Based on the framework of the Task Force on Climate-related Financial Disclosures (TCFD), Taiwan Mask Corporation identifies climate risks and opportunities.
+Through four key elements—governance, strategy, risk management, and indicators and objectives—Taiwan Photonics manages and discloses its climate-related financial risks and opportunities, enabling early response and prevention, and thus reducing the impact of climate change on Taiwan Photonics.

 Governance